hyperledger/fabric/docs/source/developapps/gateway.md

   profile.
 Typically, one or two peers from the application's organization are specified, and they use [service discovery](../discovery-overview.html) to discover the available network topology.
-This includes peers, orderers, channels, instantiated smart contracts and their endorsement policies.
+This includes peers, orderers, channels, deployed smart contracts and their endorsement policies.
 (In production environments, a gateway configuration should specify at least two peers for availability.)